Tito Okello: Family

 Tito Okello's son Henry Oryem Okello is the current State Minister for Foreign Affairs responsible for International Affairs.
 In 2002, Tito Okello's younger brother, Erisanweri Opira, was abducted from his home in Kitgum District by the rebel group, the Lord's Resistance Army (LRA).
 His abduction was considered unusual as the LRA usually kidnapped teenagers and young people to use as prospective soldiers or sex slaves.
 Opira was in his late seventies when he was abducted.

 Final years

 Okello remained in exile until 1993, when he was granted amnesty by President Museveni and returned to Kampala.
-He died three years later, of an undisclosed illness, on 3 June 1996.
-He was almost 82 years old at the time of his death.
-He was buried at his ancestral home in Kitgum District.
+He died three years later on 3 June 1996, at the age of 81.
+He was buried at his ancestral home in Kitgum District, Namokora subcounty.

 Legacy and honours

 In January 2010, Okello was posthumously awarded the Kagera National Medal of Honour for fighting against the Idi Amin dictatorship in the 1970s.